cs-imgd-420x-20a/a3-persistence/README.md

 Assignment 3 - Persistence: Two-tier Web Application with Database, Express server, and CSS template
 ===

-Due: September 16th, by 11:59 AM.
+Due: September 25th, by 11:59 PM.

-This assignnment continues where we left off, extending it to use the most popular Node.js server framework (express), a flat file database suitable for small applications (lowdb), and a CSS application framework / template of your choice (Boostrap, Material Design, Semantic UI, Pure etc.)
+This assignnment continues where we left off, extending it to use the most popular Node.js server framework (express), a database (mongodb), and a CSS application framework / template of your choice (Boostrap, Material Design, Semantic UI, Pure etc.)

 Baseline Requirements
 ---